leximch/al-folio/_pages/about.md

 layout: about
 permalink: /
 title: <strong>Alexandra</strong> Chace
 description: M.A.
-Student in the Dept. of Anthropolgoy at Georgia State.
+Student in the Dept. of Anthropology at Georgia State University.

 profile:
   align: right